Presidio-Federal/hai-discovery-tools/docs/github-actions.md

 ![GitHub Actions Workflow Input Form](https://i.imgur.com/example.png)

-This is where you enter the comma-separated list of usernames in the "Credentials" field.
+This is where you enter your username and, if needed, additional usernames for multiple credential sets.

 ### Results